ql382-design/Interactive-Lab-Hub/Lab 5/README.md

 **🧍‍♂️ CC (Casual Tester)**
 > “At first I just waved my hand and the lights flashed and then I realized it’s playing drums!
 It’s simple but very satisfying.
 The colors help me understand which gesture I’m doing, even if the sound is fast.
 It would be better if I had some instructions before I test it”

+While the Gesture Drum works reliably, several improvements could enhance the overall experience:

+- Fine-tune gesture thresholds or include machine learning–based classification to make recognition more consistent under varying lighting or hand angles.

+- Allow multiple gestures to trigger overlapping sounds, creating a more expressive and musical experience similar to real drum kits.

+- Add on-screen visual indicators or rhythmic animations that pulse with the beat, helping users understand timing and confidence levels.

+- Introduce a short calibration step where the system learns each user’s hand size and movement range to personalize gesture sensitivity.